MicrosoftDocs/windows-dev-docs/windows-apps-src/porting/desktop-to-uwp-packaging-dot-net.md

 ## First, consider how you'll distribute your app

-If you plan to publish your app to the [Windows Store](https://www.microsoft.com/store/apps), start by filling out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge).
+If you plan to publish your app to the [Microsoft Store](https://www.microsoft.com/store/apps), start by filling out [this form](https://developer.microsoft.com/windows/projects/campaigns/desktop-bridge).
 Microsoft will contact you to start the onboarding process.
 As part of this process, you'll reserve a name in the store, and obtain information that you'll need to package your app.

 ## Use the new packaging project available in the 15.4 release of Visual Studio 2017